AbhinavM2000/percolation_/README.md

 Some to dos
 * Obtain experimental data for image analysis.
-* Develop Open MPI & C code for paralell processing on a HPC cluster.
+* Develop code for paralell processing on a HPC cluster.